cxzero/ctf-writeups/README.md

 # ctf-writeups
-A series of many CTFs writeups made by me.
+A series of many CTFs write-up solutions by me.